camunda/camunda/docs/events.md

 - cancellation, e.g. a termination of the process instance
 - compensation, not yet available in zeebe

+When a trigger is forwarded to an event, it has some effect in the process.
+Depending on the type of event, the event is activated (e.g. start event) or completed (if already active, e.g. non-boundary intermediate event) and the process execution can continue.

-When triggered, events can **interrupt** an active flow.
+In addition, events that had a trigger forwarded can **interrupt** an active flow.
 The following events are able to interrupt:
 - start event of event sub-processes, i.e. when triggered it terminates the (sub-)process encompassing the event sub-process
 - boundary event, i.e. when triggered it terminates the activity to which it is attached